enaeher/blog/_posts/2015-01-20-slow-roll-chicago-freedom-ride.md

 {% flickr_photo 16329490725 %}

-This picture does not do justice to the amount of mud caked under my fenders (and everywhere else).

-{% flickr_photo 16329488855 %}

 Then it was back to the museum, and, for me, a grayer, chillier ride home to Edgewater.
 I'd ridden 22 miles each way to go on a 10-mile bike ride, and I can't think of any better way to have spent the day.

+{% flickr_photo 16329488855 %}